Gishoma Thermal Power Station: Overview

 As part of efforts to diversify the national energy generation sources, and in view of the considerable deposits of peat in the country, the government of Rwanda, through its wholly owned parastatal Energy Water and Sanitation Authority (EWSA), contracted Shengli Energy Group Limited, a Chinese company, to build Gishoma Thermal Power Station, under the supervision of an Indian firm, Punj Lloyd Limited.

 The peat to fuel the power station would be extracted from the Gishoma marshes, close to where the power station is located.
 Peat Energy Company, a private Rwandan peat mining and supply company, contracted with EWSA to supply the raw material.

-After the construction contract had been awarded, it became clear that mistakes had been made in the design of the power station, the feasibility estimates and the sourcing of water needed for the power station to operate.
-It has recently come to the attention of the planners, that the Gishoma marshes peat reserves can only sustain the 15MW plant for a maximum of five years.
+After the construction contract had been awarded, it became clear that mistakes had been made in the design of the power station, the feasibility estimates, and the sourcing of water needed for the power station to operate.
+It has recently come to the attention of the planners that the Gishoma marshes peat reserves can only sustain the 15 MW plant for a maximum of five years.
 At that time the plant would either be relocated, or peat would have to be trucked in from remote Rwandan sites.